 Nest Mini has the ability to play a variety of audio-based games and trivia (we even have some ideas for you here), including some great games for kids.
 That’s a convenient perk for any parent, but what happens if your kids discover that some of their game commands no longer work?
 Unfortunately, there’s a good chance that it’s probably a licensing issue on Google’s end, and there’s not really anything you can do about it.

 Note that content can become unavailable because licenses expire or the content is created by a third party who pulls the content from the service..
 For example, Disney’s licensing contract with Google has now expired, and Google retired some of the Disney-related content.

-Sadly, this means that most parents won’t have access to any Disney Princess, Marvel, Pixar, Mickey Mouse, or other related games using a Mini or other Google device.
-It’s possible that these games may come back at a later date if Disney decides to pursue contract renewal with Google.
-But for now, try to focus on discovering new popular games on your Mini.
+As an unfortunate result, many parents won’t be able to get any Disney Princess, Marvel, Pixar, Mickey Mouse, or other similar games when using a Google Nest Mini or another Google device.
+These games might return in the future if Disney chooses to renew their contract with Google, so there’s always hope.
+But for the time being, you might want to focus on exploring new and up-and-coming games on your Mini.

 My account is blocked and I’m getting a strange security email from Nest